petermr/docanalysis/README.md

 ## docanalysis
- Ingests [CProjects](https://github.com/petermr/tigr2ess/blob/master/getpapers/TUTORIAL.md#cproject-and-ctrees) and carries out text-analysis of documents, including sectioning, NLP/text-mining, vocabulary generation.
+`docanalysis` is a Command Line Tool that ingests [CProjects](https://github.com/petermr/tigr2ess/blob/master/getpapers/TUTORIAL.md#cproject-and-ctrees) and carries out text-analysis of documents, including sectioning, NLP/text-mining, vocabulary generation.
 Uses [NLTK](https://www.nltk.org/) and other Python tools for many operations, and [spaCy](https://spacy.io/) or [scispaCy](https://allenai.github.io/scispacy/) for extraction and annotation of entities.
 Outputs summary data and word-dictionaries.

 ### Install `docanalysis`
-You can download `docanalysis` from PYPI via `pip`.
+You can download `docanalysis` from PYPI.
 ```
   pip install docanalysis
 ```